kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 - Perform the [Sneak Attack FLU](<../Major Glitches/Fake Level Up#sneak-attack-flu>)
   - See the discussion in [Character Build](#leveling-plan) for whether to include slow levels or not
   - Real Level 17: Persuade to 10, Improved/Master Two-Weapon Fighting, Sneak Attack IX
-- Use a [Conversation Queue](<../Techniques/Conversation Queue>) to skip Larrim
-  - Run MC slightly forward after the FLU
-  - Swap to Carth
-  - Use default action to talk to MC, then immediately swap to MC and run past Larrim
+- Use a Menu Item Duplication to dupe Carth's Blaster to MC
-  - When MC targets the door to Upper City South, use default action to open it
-  - Swap to Carth and move enough to cancel the [Conversation Queue](<../Techniques/Conversation Queue>)
-- *Unequip Carth: Remove Both Blasters*
-- *Equip MC: Carth's Blaster Mainhand, Blaster Pistol Offhand*
-- ***Sand People Outfit Only:*** **Hard Save to Slot 1**
+  - This also moves the Blaster Pistol in Carth's offhand to MC's offhand

 - Exit to Upper City South

 ### Upper City South